-January 15th, 2015 was a day that will go down in FX trading history as a day of infamy.
-The Swiss National Bank gave up the promise the gave to the market on September 6th, 2011.
+January 15th, 2015 was a day that will go down in foreign exchange (FX) trading history as a day of infamy.
+The Swiss National Bank gave up the promise it gave to the market on September 6th, 2011.
 This promise was stated and reaffirmed as early as Jan 12th, 2015.

 "The current massive overvaluation of the Swiss franc poses an acute threat to the Swiss economy and carries the risk of a deflationary development.
 The Swiss National Bank is, therefore, aiming for a substantial and sustained weakening of the Swiss franc."

-Mass confusion reigned this morning when the SNB removed the peg and cut rates causing the CHF franc, a historic Swiss haven that strengthens in times of economic uncertainty, to soar to unprecedented levels.
+Mass confusion reigned the morning the SNB removed the peg and cut rates causing the CHF franc, a historic Swiss haven that strengthens in times of economic uncertainty, to soar to unprecedented levels.

 "We took stock of the situation less than a month ago (that'd be December 2014), we looked again at all the parameters, and we are convinced that the minimum exchange rate must remain the cornerstone of our monetary policy."
-3 days later, the minimum exchange rate was pulled, and EURCHF dropped from 1.20 to an intraday low of 0.85, roughly a 41% drop.
+Three days later, the minimum exchange rate was pulled, and EURCHF dropped from 1.20 to an intraday low of 0.85, roughly a 41% drop.

-FXCM, a popular retail foreign exchange broker, has a sentiment tool known as the Speculative Sentiment Index, that showed their clients we sellers of the Swiss Franc and were buyers of EURCHF to a ratio of 67.3:1 before the announcement.
+FXCM, a popular retail foreign exchange broker, has a tool known as the Speculative Sentiment Index, that showed their clients were sellers of the Swiss Franc and buyers of EURCHF to a ratio of 67.3:1 before the announcement.

 While many central banks exceed in pushing markets around in the short run, in this case, the EURCHF 1.20 peg lasted for three years and cost a great deal and ultimately the cost was too much to bear as the EUR continued to fall in the wake of potential QE.

 - Leverage is always a risk.

-- Stops only limit losses, but their prices are most often not a guarantee.
+- Stops only limit losses.
+But, their prices are most often not a guarantee.

 - In the world of markets, there is no such thing as a sure thing, even if it's a central bank's word.